-To specify the HTML to validate, you can give it a web address to point to, upload an HTML file, or directly input some HTML code.
+To specify the HTML to validate, you can give it a web address, upload an HTML file, or directly input some HTML code.

 Active learning: Validating an HTML document

-- First, load up the Markup Validation Service in one of your browser tabs, if it isn't already.
+- First, load up the Markup Validation Service in one browser tab, if it isn't already.

-- Click on/activate the Validate by Direct Input tab.
+- Switch to the Validate by Direct Input tab.

-- Copy the whole of the sample document's code (not just the body) and paste it into the large text area shown in the Markup Validation Service.
+- Copy all the sample document's code (not just the body) and paste it into the large text area shown in the Markup Validation Service.

 - Press the Check button.